solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 You can see that the transfer to the hardcoded `community_wallet` happens in the same function that you update the tally information.
-This is the most straightforward solution, but if you run the tests for this section, you’ll see the slowdown.
+This is the most straightforward solution, but if you run the tests for this section, you'll see a slowdown.

 Now look at the optimized solution: